The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 It is the best natural alternative to skin-moisturizing creams and lotions.
 The fatty acids in this oil produce moisturizing, smoothing, and softening effects on the skin.

-It works wonders for the whole body as a moisturizer, so use it for the hands, feet, neck, and face, and even as a massage oil.
+It works wonders for the whole body as a moisturizer, so use it for the hands, feet, neck, face, and even as a massage oil.

 Antioxidant